 It’s no wonder that people flock to the Tamarindo area from all over the world.
 It also shouldn’t be a surprise to you that this area is not only a popular vacation destination but that it is also an area that has become the adopted home of ex-pats from nations all around the globe.

-Whether you’re looking for adventure, a place to relax, or a possible town to retire in the future in a tropical setting, Tamarindo has something for everyone, and it’s a place that everyone should visit at least once in his or her lifetime.
+Whether you’re looking for adventure, a place to relax, or a possible town to retire in a tropical setting, Tamarindo is a place everyone should visit at least once in their lifetime.